Bang-Ride Optimal Control: Monotonicity, External Positivity, and Fast Battery Charging: Bang-Ride Control

 \subsection{System Decomposition}

-Even if the complete system may not satisfy the system properties in Assumption~\ref{ass:Control}, an important situation, pointed out in \cite{benthack1997feedback}, is when only a subpart of the system affects the optimal control solution and satisfies the properties.
+Even if the complete system may not satisfy Assumption~\ref{ass:Control}, an important situation, pointed out in \cite{benthack1997feedback}, is when only a subpart of the system affects the optimal control solution and satisfies the assumption.
 One straightforward situation is when the system is in the form:

 and all the functions in problem~\eqref{eq:OC} depend only on $x_1$.
-Then, besides the regularity conditions on the constraints, the system properties in Assumption~\ref{ass:Control} only need to be satisfied by \eqref{eq:sub1} for achieving the bang-ride property.
+Then, in addition to the regularity conditions in the constraints, the system properties in Assumption~\ref{ass:Control} only need to be satisfied by \eqref{eq:sub1} to achieve the bang-ride property.

 A more interesting situation occurs when the system is not in the form of \eqref{eq:SysSub} but can be transformed to this form via a coordinate transformation.
-We illustrate this via linear systems.
+We illustrate this considering linear systems.
 Suppose that problem~\eqref{eq:OC} has the form:

 where $C \in \mathbb{R}^{m \times n}$, e.g., $Cx$ is a sub-vector of $x$.
 The linear system~\eqref{eq:LinearSys} has an associated Kalman decomposition: